 Reasoning: Propaganda, Numerous Failed Fact Checks, Lack of Transparency

-World Press Freedom Rank: USA 45/180
+Press Freedom Rank: MOSTLY FREE

-The Heartland Foundation has been criticized by some scientific organizations such as the Union of Concerned Scientists who said “Heartland has a long history of intentionally trying to confuse the public on behalf of corporate sponsors.”
-The Heartland Foundation responded by stating “This is absolutely false, malicious, and libelous.
+The Heartland Foundation has been criticized by some scientific organizations such as the Union of Concerned Scientists, who said, “Heartland has a long history of intentionally trying to confuse the public on behalf of corporate sponsors.”
+The Heartland Foundation responded by stating, “This is absolutely false, malicious, and libelous.
 We have never compromised our principles or altered our research findings to satisfy or attract a corporate donor.
 UCS cites no evidence to back up this baseless claim.”

 Funded by / Ownership

 However, critics who couldn’t or wouldn’t engage in fair debate over our ideas found the donor list a convenient place to find the names of unpopular companies or foundations, which they used in ad hominem attacks against us.
 Even reporters from time to time seemed to think reporting the identities of one or two donors–out of a list of hundreds–was a fair way of representing our funding or our motivation in taking the positions expressed in our publications.
 After much deliberation and with some regret, we now keep confidential the identities of all our donors.”
 Since they no longer list their donors, we are unable to determine their sources of funding.

 Analysis / Bias